JoinedSenses/TF2-ECJ-JumpAssist/README.md

 Removed updater.
 Removed goto, since that is now part of another plugin I use.
 Commented out various unused commands and/or changed access to root admin.
+Showkeys has been greatly changed.
+Now includes /skeyspos
 Tons of other small misc changes.